ThreadRipperVG/LLD/problems/music-streaming-service.md

 # Designing an Online Music Streaming Service Like Spotify

-This article focuses on developing an object-oriented design for an Online Music Streaming Service similar to Spotify using Java.
+This article focuses on developing an object-oriented design for an Online Music Streaming Service similar to Spotify using Python.

 The system aims to deliver a comprehensive music streaming experience.